MumoJubilant/Hospital-Inpatient-Discharge-Pneumonia-Dataset-/README.md

 3) Comprehensive Care for Renal Patients: Develop comprehensive care programs for patients undergoing hemodialysis, including regular check-ups, nutritional support, and access to specialized care.

-4)Improve Transion Care - Enhance discharge planning and follow-up care for patients discharged to home or self-care.
+4) Improve Transion Care - Enhance discharge planning and follow-up care for patients discharged to home or self-care.
 Ensure that they have access to necessary resources and support to prevent readmissions or adverse outcomes.

 5) Healthcare Policy: Advocate for healthcare policies that emphasize preventive care, early intervention, and resource allocation based on severity and age-related risk factors.